Canonization of Thomas Aquinas: Canonization and aftermath

 The canonization of Thomas Aquinas was commemorated on two occasions.
 The first ceremony took place on 14 July 1323 at the Palais des Papes in Avignon and was attended by members of the royal family led by Robert, King of Naples, and his wife, Sancia of Majorca.
 The pope began a series of sermons praising Thomas.
 The second ceremony was held on 18 July 1323 at the Avignon Cathedral and was attended by the entire Avignon clergy alongside Robert and his wife.
 The pope began by preaching on Psalm 85; after the singing of "Veni Creator Spiritus", he formally announced the canonization of Thomas.
 The proceedings ended with the singing of "Te Deum", "In medio ecclesie", and "Os iusti".
 The day was celebrated "as if it were Christmas" all across Avignon, especially in Dominican churches.
 The canonization bull, published on the same day, declared that Thomas' feast day would be celebrated on 7 March.

 The canonization was fiercely contested by the Franciscans, who rejected the doctrines of Thomas; according to tradition, a Franciscan friar stated that he "would prefer to die before seeing the day when Thomas was canonized" and remarkably died a day after the canonization.
 Following the canonization of Thomas Aquinas, his body was boiled, possibly in wine.
-By 1323, his head had been transferred from Fossanova to the Church of San Benedetto in nearby Priverno, of which Thomas also became patron saint.
+Around this time, his head was transferred from Fossanova to the Church of San Benedetto in nearby Piperno (present-day Priverno), of which Thomas also became patron saint.

 In 1324, the general chapter of the Dominican Order convened to discuss the veneration of Saint Thomas Aquinas.
 They agreed that he would be exalted as one of the greatest Dominican saints, surpassing Peter of Verona and placed just behind Saint Dominic in importance.
 Thomas' feast day was confirmed by the chapter in 1326, with the liturgy—one prayer and nine lections—finalized by 1328.
 In 1348, the count of Fondi, Onorato I Caetani, obtained the remains of Thomas Aquinas from the Cistercians.

-In 1369, after close to a century of controversy, and at the behest of Pope Urban V, the fifty bones of Thomas' corpse were handed over to the French Dominicans in Toulouse.
-Although initially housed at the Church of the Jacobins, the remains were moved to the Basilica of Saint-Sernin during the French Revolution in 1789 and only returned to the Church of the Jacobins in 1974.
+In 1369, after close to a century of controversy, and at the behest of Pope Urban V, fifty of Thomas' bones were handed over to the French Dominicans in Toulouse.
+Thomas' head relic was also believed to have been translated to France, but another skull purportedly belonging to Thomas was discovered in Fossanova in 1585.
+Although initially housed at the Church of the Jacobins, the remains in Toulouse were moved to the Basilica of Saint-Sernin during the French Revolution in 1789; they only returned to the Church of the Jacobins in 1974.
 In 1969, Thomas' feast day was moved from 7 March, which often coincided with Lent, to 28 January, the date of his translation to France.